mythaxis/mythaxis.github.io/content/issue-38/the-voice-of-mythaxis.md

 **ALH:** The variety of voice was one of the first things that stood out in your read of *Nightshade Memory*, the robotic effect was really striking.

 **Micah:** My own accent is middle to upper class, middle American, pretty close to what you'd expect from a white male reporter on the local news channel in a place like Kansas City or New York.
 For narration, I use something close to my natural speaking voice, but a little more chesty.
-This is important, because I don't trigger the neurological stutter if I speak in a false voice or an accent,or if I sing.
+This is important, because I don't trigger the neurological stutter if I speak in a false voice or an accent, or if I sing.
 I try to be clear and add meaningful inflection and emphasis on words in a way that I wouldn't normally do when just speaking conversationally.

 Sentences have a sort of shape with peaks and valleys, and it varies from culture to culture and accent to accent.
 For character voices, there's a bunch of little things you can do – speaking from the front of your mouth, the back, the throat, volume control, raspiness, syllable harshness, etc. I'm still a newbie.
 I'm learning.
 Female voices, especially when there are multiple characters that need differentiation, are difficult.